aashreys/prototyper/README.md

 * Enable strict type checking in Typescript
 * Write unit tests to prevent regression over time

+## Bug List
+* Keyboard custom input fields do not recognize arrow inputs and some special character keys
+* Animation type dropdown does not fill the width of the plugin window

 ## Known Issues
 * PS5 controllers are not supported by Figma and hence do not work properly
 * ~~Navigation through staggered grids in unreliable - I plan to investigate and potentially address this in the future~~ (Implemented an improved nearest neighbor detection algorithm that vastly improves asymmetric grid navigation)